 - Updated software & drivers

-Since is based on wheezy, is the support ended?
-Short answer: No
+Since it is based off of Debian Wheezy, is the support ended?
+Short answer: No.

 Elive provides its own packages and repositories, even if Debian is not going to update them with security fixes Elive will take care of this, if something needs and update you will have them directly in your system, also Elive features its own update features, fixing your system in case something needs to

 As you can see by yourself, trying to update or install packages in a Debian Wheezy installation is not possible anymore since these repositories has been deleted, Elive uses own repositories which are not going to be removed for a very good amount of time in order to keep the system fully functional.

 In fact, you can try yourself to run the old 2.0 Topaz version of Elive (which is based in Debian Lenny) and you can still use apt-get to get and install every software on this more than 10 years old operating system, this is an amazing thing for those who want to use that nicely polished old piece of work to put on their dinosauric computers!

 Can I update things by myself in 3.0 ?